Role of the Student Ombudsman

 What if I have a Sexual Harassment or Discrimination complaint?

-All complaints regarding discrimination or harassment will be referred to the Office of Employee Relations and Compliance for investigation.
-For more information, please refer to: Complaints of Unlawful Discrimination and Harassment.
+All complaints regarding discrimination or harassment will be referred to the Center for the Prevention of Harassment and Discrimination for investigation.

 For Title IX concerns, please see the following information: